Marcus by Goldman Sachs savings account

 Applicants must be over 18 (19 in Alabama and Nebraska, 21 in Mississippi and Puerto Rico) and have a valid U.S. bank account.
 You are also required to have a Social Security or Individual Tax I.D.
 Number.

 No fees.
 Marcus charges no extra fees for their personal loans.
-There are no origination fees associated with getting a loan, but there are also no late fees associated with missing payments.
+There is No origination fee associated with getting a loan, but there are also no late fees associated with missing payments.
 Those missed payments simply accrue more interest and your loan will be extended.

 Defer payments.
 Once you have made on-time payments for a full year, you will have the ability to defer a payment.
 This means that if an unexpected expense or lost job hurts your budget one month, you can push that payment back by a month without negatively impacting your credit report.